 Heading to Valdez?
-Keystone Canyon is a fun class III for 3 or 4 miles.
-An easy bike shuttle, or hike the pack trail ~ 6 miles to make a 3 or 4 loop.
+Keystone Canyon is a fun Class III for 3 or 4 miles.
+An easy bike shuttle, or hike the pack trail ~ 6 miles to make a 3 or 4 hour loop.
 There are a few boily sections, canyon walls to avoid, and some standing waves.

 Eagle River, Echo Bend

 Gage: I think the gage has changed due to the highway construction.
 A good level was 700 cfs [min 350, max 900 cfs.
 I’m told 2.9 and 5.5 ft. are min/max now, but those values don’t match the cfs of old.

 This is a great skill-building run, you will need sharp maneuvering to get around large boulders and holes.
 The hazards are running into the rocks and foot entrapment.

 Put in: Caribou Creek boat ramp (between the Matanuska Glacier and Sheep Mountain).

 Take out: Glacier Park Road, the access point for the glacier (between Wickersham Trading Post and Long Rifle Lodge)